Fancy Rat Varieties: Fur Color, Eye Color, Coat Type, and Markings

 Hairless rats are a coat type defined by having little to no hair.
 Some may have no hair while others may have very short patches of hair on the body.
 This coat type is derived from the Rex coats.
 The Rex coat is a dominant trait so it only takes one Rex parent to affect the offspring’s appearance.
 However when 2 Rexes are bred together something odd happens; hairlessness.
 Hairless rats are also known as Double-Rexes.
 Even hairless rats will still display markings on the skin; you could have a hairless hooded rat.
 Hairless varieties are created by combining different genes that produce the Rex coat.
 One such hairless variety is known as a patchwork rat.
 These rats will lose and regrow hair in different patches on their body throughout their lifetime.

-Rats tend to be pear shaped but 2 of the most prominent features are the ears and tail.
-Through selective breeding 2 body types have developed, the Manx and Dumbo rat.
+Rats tend to be pear-shaped, but two of the most prominent features are the ears and tail.
+Through selective breeding, two body types have developed, the Manx and Dumbo rat.
 Manx rats, like manx cats, have no tail.
 Dumbo rats have large round ears that set low on the sides of the head instead of on top like most rats’ ears.

 - Fancy Pet Rats - Explore the Many Varieties